-Students desiring to enter a specific program major (other than the Bible/Theology major, which is required for all Bachelor degrees) must submit a Declaration of Major form before reaching junior status.
+Students desiring to enter a specific program major (other than the Bible/Theology Major, which is required for all bachelor's degrees) must submit a Declaration of Major form before reaching junior status.
 Graduation from a major program requires at least a 2.5 GPA in the courses that make up the major field of study.